 Located at Point Henry.
-Fort Henry was built by the British during the War of 1812.
+The British built Fort Henry during the War of 1812.
 Fearing Americans targeted the Point, to cut off trade along the St. Lawrence River.
 Kingston stands in the middle.

-The present buildings at Fort Henry were rebuilt in 1832.
-Larger than the original structure which stood as advanced options were created just in case the Americans attacked again.
+The present buildings at Fort Henry rebuilt in 1832.
+Larger than the original structure.
+Advanced technology implemented in case the Americans attacked again.
 Some more updates done in the 1930’s (at the same time as Fort George in Niagara-on-the-Lake)

 Many soldiers once stationed at Fort Henry have never left.

 One soldier was John ‘Gunner’ Smith, a rifleman who lived and worked at Fort Henry.
 He died when his gun malfunctioned, firing back at him.
-Smith is seen in the ‘Dry Ditch’ as you walk through the main gates.
+They see Smith in the ‘Dry Ditch’ as you walk through the main gates.
 This is a space between the main wall and the fort wall.
 Gunner is lying on the dirt injured and screaming for help.

-The Wandering Ghost is an unknown soldier that doesn’t confine to one area.
-He’s been seen in many places around the fort.
+Called a Wandering Ghost, an unknown soldier not confined to one area but seen in many places.
 The employees only see him for afar, never close enough to identify.

-Nils Von Schoultz was a Finnish-born nationalist who became involved in the Rebellion of 1837 in Upper Canada.
+Nils Von Schoultz was a Finnish-born nationalist involved in the Rebellion of 1837 in Upper Canada.

 A traveling fighter, he’d see action in Poland fighting the Russians.
 Then to France, which sent him to north Africa.
 After this he settled down with a Scottish woman named Ann Campbell.
 Settling in Sweden, he’d become an inventor, which took him to Britain to sell his new red dye.

-This led him to the United States where he got into salt processing in Upstate New York, which led him to getting involved with the Rebellion.
-A group of politicians and solders wanting to free Canada from British rule, like what was done in the United States.
+This led him to the United States.
+In upstate New York he got into salt processing.
+A blue-collar worker getting involved with the Rebellion for a better life.
+A group of politicians and soldiers wanting to free Canada from British rule, like in the United States.